 Imagery is a form of meditation, and as you may have guessed, mandala meditation is a form of visual meditation.
-Instead of closing your eyes to meditate, you rest your gaze on the mandala, allowing your thoughts and mind to empty out onto the mandala.
+Instead of closing your eyes to meditate, you rest your gaze on the mandala flower, allowing your thoughts and mind to empty out onto the mandala.

 How to use a mandala in therapy?

 Here are the steps to meditating on a mandala:

 - Place your mandala art in front of you at arm’s length (either flat on the ground or on a wall)

 - Sit comfortably in front of it with your feet flat on the floor or legs crossed

 - Begin to breathe slowly and deeply from the diaphragm, emptying your mind and body of any tension or worries

 - Gaze at your mandala and relax your eyes so the mandala is slightly out of focus

 - Continue breathing and concentrate eon the image, allowing the image to come in clearly and fully

 - Breathe and focus on the shapes, colours and patterns